-neep Liear of Kubbish 5.
-The lessee shall not leave or place in the passageways, stairways, or of parking area, or in the grounds surrounding the said building, any greeptacles or obstructions whatsoever and shall not deposit any grefuse or rubbish therein or thereon and shall place any garbage cans in the location approved of by the lessors or a projective of them. in the location approved of by the lessors or a majority of them.
+5. The lessee shall not leave or place in the passageways, stairways, or parking area, or in the grounds surrounding the said building, any receptacles or obstructions whatsoever and shall not deposit any prefuse or rubbish therein or thereon and shall place any garbage cans in the location approved of by the lessors of a majority of these in the location approved of by the lessors or a majority of them.

-6. The lessee shall not use the flat for any illegal or immoral purposes is and shall refrain from causing excessive noise or disturbance within a the flat which may be likely to cause a nuisance or an annoyance to the lessors or to the occupants of any of the other flats in the said building.
+Not Cause Nuisance 6.
+The lessee shall not use the flat for any illegal or immoral purposes and shall refrain from causing excessive noise or disturbance within the flat which may be likely to cause a nuisance or an annoyance to the lessors or to the occupants of any of the other flats in the said building.

+Right to Inspect

-Right to inspect 7.
-The lessee shall permit the lessors or their representatives at all or reasonable times to enter upon the flat to inspect the condition of the reasonable times to enter upon the flat to inspect the condition of the flat.
+7. The lessee shall permit the lessors or their representatives at all measurements to enter upon the flat to inspect the condition of the flat.

-flat.
-No Structural Alterations S. The lessee shall not (without the consent in writing of the lessors or a majority of them for that purpose on every occasion first had and obtained) make any structural alterations to the flat, or to any H partition walls therein, or to any passageway or stairways leading -thereto f and shall not take any action which might constitute danger or risk to the said building.
+No Structural Alterations 8.
+The lessee shall not (without the consent in writing of the lessors or a majority of them for that purpose on every occasion first had and obtained) make any structural alterations to the flat, or to any haritition walls therein, or to any passageway or stairways leading thereto had shall not take any action which might constitute danger or risk to the said building.

 9. The lessee shall duly and punctually pay all charges for water, electricity, gas, or other supplies or services relating solely to the flat.
-2 LT23C which shall have the nor effect the 0f altering
+2 the effect